Alternative Tourism with a Purpose

 From the February 2005 issue of Kansai Time Out:

-Global Village: Alternative tourism with a purpose
+Global Village: Alternative tourism with a purpose By Kerry C.

 The authentic travel experience is fiercely chased but less caught, and the local consequences of this manic tourism are rarely considered.
 Foreigners living in Japan, who have the opportunity to explore Asia as many Asians never will, can have a major stake in this imbalance.